 internal space = "value"

-# All of these are equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["Hello, Avatar!"], "Touched.")
+# All of these are equivalent to writing to ["Hello, Avatar!"] with "Touched."

 "Hello, Avatar!" = "Touched."